thomasthebaud/SPEAR-benchmark-code/README.md

 ### `12_dialect_loglogits.sh`

 Projects VoxLect dialect log-logits for `original` and every model in `eval_models`.
+Plot labels use the same display cleanup as the report graphs: Gemini `-preview` suffixes are removed and model names are capitalized consistently.
 It writes tabular outputs under:

 ```text
 results/$protocol/dialect_logits/